History Of Softball

 - 2021: Softball rejoins the Olympic Games as a sport.

 Softball originated in the United States.
 The game was first played in Chicago, Illinois, but quickly spread around the midwest and the world.
 It was added to the Olympic Games from 1996-2008, and the U.S. took 3 of the four possible gold medals at that time, with Japan winning in 2008.
-The sport will return in the 2021 Olympics, and the United States will be out to win their 4th gold medal in the sport.

-When was Softball Established?
+When was softball established?

 Softball was invented in 1887 and became known as ‘softball’ in 1926 at a National Recreation Conference meeting.
 As you learned earlier, official rules were being put into place by 1934, with positions being named and official dimensions of fields and softballs being decided upon, thanks to the formation of the Amateur Softball Association.
 By 1952, the International Softball Federation was formed, and modern rules were established, based mostly on those already created for baseball.
 Forty-four years later, in 1996, it would become an Olympic sport for the first time.
 Today, more than 40 million Americans play softball each year, whether it be recreationally, competitively, or professionally.